SASIDEVIvenaram/DBMS/EX.NO.7. PL_SQL_BIGGEST NUMBER.md

-# Ex.
-No: 6 PL/SQL program -BIGGEST OF THREE NUMBERS
+# EXP NO 3:PL/SQL program -BIGGEST OF THREE NUMBERS
 ### DATE:
 ### AIM:
 To create PL/SQL program to find biggest of three numbers.